swcarpentry/DEPRECATED-bc/novice/r/06-cmdline.md

     Is the code easier to read?
     Is the program easier to understand?

-  + Separately, modify the program so that if no parameters are given (i.e., no action is specified and no filenames are given), it prints a message explaining how it should be used.
+  + Separately, modify the program so that if no action is specified (or an incorrect action is given), it prints a message explaining how it should be used.

 ### Handling Standard Input